NotoriousENG/gl_game/Readme.md

 - Build
 - Run GlGame.exe
 - if you run into any issues, ensure the assets directory is copied to the exe directory
+  - with vscode cmake extension you can fix this by [setting build type on multi config](https://github.com/microsoft/vscode-cmake-tools/issues/1298)

 ### Linux / MacOS